 Dynamis Therapeutics, Inc. is a biopharmaceutical company that is developing proprietary new drugs to treat chronic inflammatory disease.
 Its proprietary drug candidates inhibit a novel enzymatic pathway that causes the formation of a highly reactive sugar, 3-deoxyglucosone (3DG).
 Scientific evidence suggests that elevated 3DG causes metabolic, neurological, and dermatological diseases, ranging from diabetic retinopathy (blindness) and nephropathy (kidney disease) to inflammatory skin conditions and aging.
 The Company’s first medical products are drugs against dry eye and the complications of diabetes.
 For more information, please see dynamis-therapeutics.com.

 Founded in 1927, the Lankenau Institute for Medical Research (LIMR) is an independent, nonprofit biomedical research center located in suburban Philadelphia on the campus of Lankenau Medical Center.
 Part of Main Line Health, LIMR is one of the few freestanding, hospital associated medical research centers in the nation.
-The faculty and staff at the Institute are dedicated to advancing an understanding of the causes of cancer, heart disease, diabetes and autoimmune disorders.
+The faculty and staff at the Institute are dedicated to advancing an understanding of the causes of cancer, heart disease and diabetes.
 This information is used to help improve diagnosis and treatment of these diseases as well as find ways to prevent them.
 LIMR is also committed to extending the boundaries of human health and well-being through technology development and the training of the next generation of scientists and physicians.
 To learn about LIMR, visit limr.org.

 © 2015 Main Line Health